-Eater Philly accepts pitches related to Philly’s food scene from freelance contributors on the following:
+Eater Philly currently accepts pitches on the following:

-- Dining and drinking maps, guides, and food crawls related to neighborhoods, cities, and cuisines in the Philly area.
-Bonus if these maps and guides extend beyond Center City and feature places underrepresented in traditional food media.
+Dining and drinking maps, guides, and food crawls related to neighborhoods, cities, and cuisines in the metro area and in cities around Pennsylvania.
+Examples:

 - Where to Eat the Freshest Seafood in Philly

 - Where Philly’s Cambodian Community Leaders Go to Eat

 - 20 Bakeries for the Most Delicious Pastries, Cakes, and Baked Goods in Philly

 Please note that Eater Philly is not focusing on reported news and features on local restaurants, bars, chefs, food trends, etc. at this time but may consider these in the near future.

 Writers preferably have expertise in journalistic reporting as well as a passion for the pitched topic.
 Because of limited budget, Eater Philly is very specific about the pitches we accept, which should be geared toward a broad audience visiting Philly or looking to find great places to try in their neighborhood.
 For example, a hyper-specific map of corn dogs would be less likely to be accepted than, say, a map of essential vegetarian restaurants (unless, of course, corn dogs are a local delicacy).

 The site does not accept pitches regarding recipes or food holidays, nor does it conduct restaurant reviews.
 Please note that we’re currently assigning stories two months out.